ubuntu/community-fosdem-2022-content/_index.md

   <h3>More on Ubuntu</h3>

   <p>
-    Our mission is to bring the best of Free Software to the widest audience.
+    Our <a href="https://ubuntu.com/community/mission">mission</a> is to bring the best of Free Software to the widest audience.
     Bringing down barriers and empower individuals and communities, to strive on the modern world.
     Free Software and Open Source Software, allows individuals to shape the technology we all use.
   </p>